L'Impératrice: Career

-L'Impératrice is a group of six musicians: Charles de Boisseguin, the group's founder (keyboards), Hagni Gwon (keyboards), David Gaugué (bass guitar), Achille Trocellier (electric guitar), Tom Daveau (drums), and Flore Benguigui (vocals), who joined the band in 2015.

-They released their first, self-titled EP in 2012, followed by a second (Sonate Pacifique) in 2014, and then a third (Odyssée) in 2015.
+L'Impératrice released their first, self-titled EP in 2012, followed by a second (Sonate Pacifique) in 2014, and then a third (Odyssée) in 2015.
 The latter was re-edited a year later under the name L'Empereur, in a slower version of the original, inspired by a fan's mistake of playing the album at the wrong speed.
-An acoustic version using violin, cello and acoustic guitar was also released, in February 2017.
+An acoustic version using violin, cello, and acoustic guitar was also released, in February 2017.

 The band received the Deezer Adami Fans' award in 2016.

-In 2016, a single, "Vanille Fraise," was released, based on a sample by the soul singer Anita Ward.

-The band then joined the independent label microqlima, releasing an EP title, Séquences, in June 2017.
-Remixes of its songs, one by the Australian group Parcels, were released that September.
+In 2015, a single, "Vanille Fraise," was released based on a sample by the soul singer Anita Ward.
+The band joined the independent label microqlima, releasing an EP, Séquences, in June 2017.
+Remixes of its songs, one by Parcels, a group from New South Wales, Australia, were released in September 2017.

 On 17 October 2017, the band released "Erreur 404", the first single off their first full-length album, Matahari.
 L'impératrice appeared on the French television show Quotidien on TMC on 9 January 2018.
 The band performed at La Cigale on 12 October 2017, and then at the Casino de Paris on 3–4 April 2018.
 It completed a French tour between February and May 2018.
 An extension of this tour took place between October 2018 and January 2019.

 On 21 June 2018, during the Fête de la Musique, the band performed at the French National Assembly.
+The band released their second album Tako Tsubo in 2021 and their third album Pulsar in 2024.
+The band played Coachella in Indio, California in April 2022 and 2024.
+On 26 September 2024, it was announced via Instagram that singer Flore Benguigui would leave the band, citing physical and mental health reasons, as well as "profound personal, artistic and fundamental disagreements between the other members of the band and me."
+On 1 October 2024, French pop-artist, Maud Ferron (known professionally as Louve) was announced as the group's new singer.
+Benguigui referenced her departure an in interview with a French independent newspaper, Mediapart, claiming that she was "constantly being controlled, especially by two of the band members and the manager", who humiliated and screamed at her in front of other band members.
+She said she experienced losing her voice from being mistreated.
+The rest of the band denied the claims.